jbeck018/howlerops/docs/compliance/README.md

 ## Overview

-This directory contains all compliance, legal, and policy documentation for SQL Studio.
+This directory contains all compliance, legal, and policy documentation for Howlerops.
 These documents are critical for maintaining regulatory compliance, supporting enterprise sales, and ensuring operational excellence.

 ## Quick Navigation